Come On in My Kitchen

 "Come On in My Kitchen" is a blues song by Robert Johnson.
 Music writer Elijah Wald has described it as "a hypnotic lament" and "his first unquestionable masterpiece".

 A sometime traveling companion and fellow musician, Johnny Shines, recalled that Johnson's performance of the song could be overpowering:

 Background

 Blues scholars have identified a body of previously recorded songs with direct and indirect melodic similarities.
-Edward Komara suggests a line of recordings with notably high degree of sales and of imitation by other artists: 1925 "How Long Daddy How Long" (Ida Cox with Papa Charlie Jackson); 1928 "How Long How Long Blues" (Leroy Carr with Scrapper Blackwell); 1930 "Sitting on Top of the World: (Mississippi Sheiks); 1934 "Six Feet in the Ground" (St. Louis Jimmy Oden).
+Edward Komara suggests a line of recordings with notably high degree of sales and of imitation by other artists: 1925's "How Long Daddy How Long" (Ida Cox with Papa Charlie Jackson); 1928's "How Long, How Long Blues" (Leroy Carr with Scrapper Blackwell); 1930's "Sitting on Top of the World: (Mississippi Sheiks); and 1934's "Six Feet in the Ground" (St. Louis Jimmy Oden).
 Former neighbours report that Johnson learned "How Long" from Carr's record in the year following its release.